niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ### 7. Enjoy your time here and be an active member in your department. ###

-A Master&#39;s degree, especially in three semesters, can be quite tight in terms of schedule, find ways to mingle with the department at large.
+A Master&#39;s degree, especially in three semesters, can be quite tight in terms of schedule.
+Find ways to mingle with the department at large.
 Go to talks, research group meetings, social activities, and any activity where you can participate.
-These are all opportunities to meet people, network, and grow both as a computer scientist as well as a member of the larger CS community.
-I strongly believe that a large part of my CS attitude and integrity -- what I find useful, interesting, and what I think are my responsibilities -- come from the academic institutions that I was a part of and from the people that I met.
+Use all opportunities to meet people, network, and grow both as a computer scientist as well as a member of the larger CS community.
+I strongly believe that a large part of my CS attitude -- what I find useful, interesting, and what I think my responsibilities are -- come from the academic institutions that I was a part of and from the people that I met.
 Being in company of a diverse group of hardworking, successful people is enriching in many ways.
-I for one learnt to enjoy more things in life -- wine, cheese, cooking, skiing, and running -- and set higher expectations for myself just as a function of being around some wonderful people.
+I, for one, learnt to enjoy many more things in life (wine, cheese, cooking, skiing, and running).
+I set higher expectations for myself, often inspired by just being around some wonderful people.

 ### 8. There are many roads to a good career. ###

 Whatever stage of life you are in, the Master&#39;s is a reset button.
 It helps you launch on a path.
-Prepare for an impactful long career, rather than for the first job you may want to land.
+Prepare for a long impactful career, rather than for that first job you may want to land.

 ### In short, be intentional ###